 In addition, the program director may approve other graduate courses, on a case-by-case basis, for which the student has written a final paper focusing on a Latin American topic.

 Ph.D. students are expected to either 1) write a dissertation on a Latin American topic, or 2) write a dissertation that includes significant research on Latin America.
 Normally the dissertation should be directed by a faculty member affiliated with the program.

-Graduate students enrolled in the graduate certificate program will be required to participate in the program’s graduate colloquium and to present their research at least once during their course of study.
-The colloquium consists of regular meetings once or twice per month – usually over lunch or dinner – during which advanced graduate students present their research to an audience of faculty and graduate students.
+Students enrolled in the graduate certificate program will be required to participate in the program’s Graduate Works-in-Progress series at least once during their course of study, during which the student presents research to an audience of faculty and graduate students and obtains feedback.
+The colloquium usually meets over lunch once or twice per-month.

 João G. Biehl, Anthropology